Short Week Turns Rocky as Inflation Woes Ramp Up

 And speaking of looking to the past, Schaeffer's Senior Quantitative Analyst Rocky White just pointed out that the S&P 500 hasn't gone this long since hitting a record high since 2018.
 Investors might be interested as to when we can expect the index to finally turn around.
 For even more clues on what past volatility has meant for markets, and how traders can apply that to their own portfolios going forward, Schaeffer's V.P. of Research Todd Salamone applies the old adage "history may not repeat itself, but it does rhyme" to Wall Street's current situation.

 In the meantime, traders can expect another full week of economic activity and earnings reports next week.
 On tap will be housing and building data, jobless claim updates and the purchasing managers' indexes (PMI).
-Highlighting a busy week for earnings will be American Airlines (AAL), Anthem (ANTM), AT&T (T), Bank of America (BAC), Charles Schwab (SCHW), Johnson & Johnson (JNJ), Lockheed Martin (LMT), Procter & Gamble (PG), Tesla (TSLA), and Verizon (VZ), just to name a few.7 Manufacturing Stocks That Will Overcome Current Difficulties
+Highlighting a busy week for earnings will be American Airlines (AAL), Anthem (ANTM), AT&T (T), Bank of America (BAC), Charles Schwab (SCHW), Johnson & Johnson (JNJ), Lockheed Martin (LMT), Procter & Gamble (PG), Tesla (TSLA), and Verizon (VZ), just to name a few.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels

 .